lpsinger/userguide/content.rst

 Name
 ~~~~

-The name of an event is its :term:`GraceDb` ID, a uniquely assigned identifier
+The name of an event is its :term:`GraceDB` ID, a uniquely assigned identifier
 such as :samp:`MS181101abc`.
-A GraceDb ID has three parts:
+A GraceDB ID has three parts:

 * Prefix: ``S`` for normal candidates and ``MS`` or ``TS`` for mock or test
   events respectively.
 The S stands for